 5 Foods That Will Keep Your Vagina Healthy

-We’ve all heard the expression “beauty comes from within” and in reference to your glow game, hair health and even nail health, this is a well-known fact.
-To put it simply: if your diet consists of burgers and fries, although delicious, your skin and hair probably won’t be bringing their A-game.
+We’ve all heard the expression “beauty comes from within” and in reference to your glow game, hair health, and even nail health, this is a well-known fact.
+To put it simply: if your diet consists of burgers and fries, although delicious, your skin and hair will likely act out.
 But did you know that your diet can also impact your vaginal health?

 According to a study published in the journal ‘Nature,’ millions of previously unknown strains from bacterial groups can not only live in the gut, skin, and mouth but also your vagina.
 Therefore, to maintain a happy and healthy vagina, you need to keep the bad bacteria at bay and load up on good bacteria… And the best way to do this is via your diet.
 Here are five food groups to incorporate into your diet to maintain a healthy and balanced vagina.

 OBGYN and Professor at Yale University School of Medicine, Dr. Mary Jane Minkin explains that unhealthy vaginas are “Usually a result of an imbalance of good bacteria and bad bacteria in the vagina.”
 A healthy vagina has a large quantity of a type of “good bacteria” named lactobacilli, a probiotic strain that protects your vagina from damaging bacteria.
 There are foods that contain a type of Lacto-bacteria and therefore, are seriously beneficial when incorporated into your diet.

 Another factor that needs to be considered is your vaginal pH level.
 To help your body fend off harmful bacteria, fungus, and other pathogens, your vagina must maintain a low pH level; anywhere between 3.8 and 4.5, which is quite acidic.
 Adding acidic foods into your diet like citrus fruits can, therefore, allow you to maintain an optimum pH level.